blocknative/web3-onboard/packages/metamask/README.md

     base64Icon?: string
   }
   /**
-   * If MetaMask browser extension is detected, prefer it over the mobile flow.
+   * If `true`, prefer the MetaMask browser extension over the mobile flow.
    * Mapped to `ui.preferExtension`.
+The legacy default of `false` is a no-op
+   * because Connect EVM already prefers the extension when it is installed.
    */
   extensionOnly?: boolean
   /** Mapped to `ui.headless`. */
   headless?: boolean
+  /**
+   * Whether to let Connect EVM render its own install/QR modal.
+Mapped to
+   * `ui.showInstallModal`.
+Defaults to `false` because web3-onboard already
+   * provides the surrounding wallet-selection UI.
+   */
+  showInstallModal?: boolean
   /** Used to populate `api.supportedNetworks` via `getInfuraRpcUrls`. */
   infuraAPIKey?: string
-  /** Merged into `api.supportedNetworks`. */
-  readonlyRPCMap?: Record<string, string>
+  /** Merged into `api.supportedNetworks` (keys are normalized to hex). */ readonlyRPCMap?: Record<string, string>
   /** Mapped to `mobile.preferredOpenLink`. */
   openDeeplink?: (deeplink: string) => void